 as red as blood

-In the next worksheet, read the words which are synonyms and write the simile that means the same as those words.
-How can we express something that is mammoth/huge/large/enormous?
+In the next simile worksheet, read the words which are synonyms and write the simile that means the same as those words.
+How can a child express something that is mammoth/huge/large/enormous?

 as big as an elephant.

-Similes are a good tool to expand vocabulary and add vividness to your writing.
+A simile is a good tool to expand vocabulary and add vividness to your writing.
 These simile worksheets will help kids understand how to use them.

-The above simile cards makes it easier to understand or revisit similes.
-For free similes cards for children or for wall display, check this space.
+The above cards make it easier to understand them.
+To download PDF for the above cards for children or for wall display, check this space.

 Using adjectives in the word bank and the noun pictures next to the sentences, complete the sentences.
-This worksheet will help children use similes in sentences.
+This simile worksheet will help children use simile in sentences.

-In the last worksheet, the words are scrambled.
-Unscramble the words to form meaningful sentences with similes.
+In the last simile worksheet, the words are in a scrambled state.
+Unscramble words to form meaningful sentences with a simile.

 These simile examples and worksheets are free for subscribers to use.